-- B. The patient has an established and well-documented history of gender dysphoria, diagnosed by a mental health professional and present for a minimum of one year, including all of the following: - 1. distress with their assigned gender and with the physical attributes or secondary sex characteristics of their assigned gender; - 2. a desire to do away with current secondary sexual characteristics and/or a desire to change their secondary sex characteristics in order to bring them more in line with their internally experienced gender; - 3. noticeable gender distress that causes clinically significant impairment in social, occupational, or other areas of functioning; and - 4. distress and associated symptoms that are not better-explained by another psychological disorder or by a chromosomal abnormality or intersex condition. - C. The patient has the capacity to make a fully informed decision and to consent to treatment. - D. The patient has reached the age of majority (18 years or older). - E. If significant medical or mental health conditions are present, the patient has appropriate medical and psychiatric providers in place, symptoms are under reasonably good control, and a plan for continued follow-up of these conditions is in place. - F. The patient has a history of 12 months of continuous hormone therapy consistent with the patient's gender goals, unless hormone therapy is medically contraindicated, or the patient has a history of a severe medical or psychiatric adverse effect from hormonal treatments. - V. Based upon our criteria and assessment of the peer-reviewed literature, genital reconstructive surgery (i.e., vaginectomy, urethroplasty, metoidioplasty, phalloplasty (including hair removal procedures to treat tissue donor sites), scrotoplasty, and placement of a testicular prosthesis and erectile prosthesis in individuals assigned female at birth, in transition; penectomy, vaginoplasty (including hair removal procedures to treat tissue donor sites), labiaplasty, and clitoroplasty in individuals assigned male at birth, in transition) has been medically proven to be effective and, therefore, is considered medically appropriate when ALL of the following criteria are met: - A. The patient has received two recommendation letters submitted by qualified mental health professionals or has received one letter from a qualified mental health professional and one letter from a physician (MD, DO), as follows: - 1.
-One letter should be submitted by a mental health professional with whom the individual has had ongoing interactions sufficient to: - a. establish a diagnosis of severe and persistent gender dysphoria; - b. rule out other diagnoses that might confound the diagnosis of gender dysphoria; - c. identify pertinent patient strengths, stressors, and supports; and - d. diagnose and address other relevant psychological disorders that might otherwise interfere with the individual's success; and - 2.
-The second mental health professional or physician providing a recommendation is not required to have an ongoing relationship with the individual, but should have significant experience assessing individuals with gender dysphoria and/or evaluating decision-making capacity in individuals prior to major medical procedures and surgeries (refer to Policy Guidelines below for additional information). - B. The patient has an established and well-documented history of gender dysphoria, diagnosed by a mental health professional, including all the following characteristics: - 1. distress with their assigned gender and with the physical attributes or secondary sex characteristics of their assigned gender; - 2. a desire to do away with current secondary sexual characteristics and/or a desire to change their secondary sex characteristics in order to bring them more in line with their internally experienced gender; - 3. noticeable gender distress that causes clinically significant impairment in social, occupational, or other areas of functioning; and - 4. distress and associated symptoms are not better explained by another psychological disorder or by a chromosomal abnormality or intersex condition.
+- B. The patient has an established and well-documented history of gender dysphoria, diagnosed by a mental health professional and present for a minimum of one year, including all of the following: - 1. distress with their assigned gender and with the physical attributes or secondary sex characteristics of their assigned gender; - 2. a desire to change their secondary sex characteristics to better align with their gender identity; - 3. noticeable gender distress that causes clinically significant impairment in social, occupational, or other areas of functioning; and - 4. distress and associated symptoms that are not caused by another psychological disorder - C. The patient has the capacity to make a fully informed decision and to consent to treatment. - D. The patient has reached the age of majority (18 years or older). - E. If significant medical or mental health conditions are present, the patient has appropriate medical and psychiatric providers in place, symptoms are under reasonably good control, and a plan for continued follow-up of these conditions is in place. - F. The patient has a history of 12 months of continuous hormone therapy consistent with the patient's gender goals unless hormone therapy is medically contraindicated. - IV.
+Based upon our criteria and assessment of the peer-reviewed literature, genital reconstructive surgery (i.e., vaginectomy, urethroplasty, metoidioplasty, phalloplasty (including hair removal procedures to treat genital and tissue donor sites), scrotoplasty, and placement of a testicular prosthesis and erectile prosthesis in individuals assigned female at birth, in transition; penectomy, vaginoplasty (including hair removal procedures to treat genital and tissue donor sites), labiaplasty, and clitoroplasty in individuals assigned male at birth, in transition) has been medically proven to be effective and, therefore, is considered medically appropriate when ALL of the following criteria are met: - A. The patient has received two recommendation letters submitted by qualified mental health professionals or has received one letter from a qualified mental health professional and one letter from a physician (MD, DO), as follows: - 1.
+One letter should be submitted by a mental health professional with whom the individual has had ongoing interactions sufficient to: - a. establish a diagnosis of persistent gender dysphoria; - b. rule out other diagnoses that might confound the diagnosis of gender dysphoria; - c. identify pertinent patient strengths, stressors, and supports; and - d. diagnose and address relevant psychological disorders that might interfere with the individual's ability to undergo surgery; and - 2.
+The second mental health professional or physician providing a recommendation is not required to have an ongoing relationship with the individual, but should have significant experience assessing individuals with gender dysphoria and/or evaluating decision-making capacity in individuals prior to major medical procedures and surgeries (refer to Policy Guidelines below for additional information). - B. The patient has an established and well-documented history of gender dysphoria, diagnosed by a mental health professional, including all the following characteristics: - 1. distress with their assigned gender and with the physical attributes or secondary sex characteristics of their assigned gender; - 2. a desire to change their secondary sex characteristics to better align with their gender identity; - 3. noticeable gender distress that causes clinically significant impairment in social, occupational, or other areas of functioning; and - 4. distress and associated symptoms are not better explained by a psychological disorder apart from gender dysphoria.